The decision to Give Counseling a Try

 You have decided to reach out for help on a personal, work, or family issue, but you are overwhelmed by the options.
 When you search for counselors near you, you find an exhausting list of therapists, counselors, and psychologists.
 And when you start calling mental health providers, you have a hard time reaching someone in their office.
 Some therapists don’t return your calls and several aren’t taking new clients.
 While you may be tempted to schedule with the first person that returns your call or takes your insurance, you want to find the best counselor for you and/or your family.

-Let’s explore how to narrow down your search for a counselor, so that you can chose the best counselor for you.
+Let’s explore how to narrow down your search for a counselor so that you can choose the best counselor for you.
 While it is important to know your therapist is trained, licensed, and insured, I think choosing a therapist is a more personal choice.

 Simplify & Discern Which Counselor is Best for You: